hamster007Github/tg_raidbot/README.md

 - Koji geofence support

 # Limitations
-Only RDM and Golbat is supported for now.
+- Only RDM and Golbat is supported for now.
+- Python >= 3.10 needed

 # Installation
 It is highly recommended to use virtual python environment (example here with virtualenv plugin).